David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 ## AI Models:

 ### Local (stressed for importance of privacy):
-  Cirumus/ ModernBert Psychology focussed model, 1 agentic model (likely Gemma3) using an adaptation of my [smolagents framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) which carries out all the automation, transcription and anonomizing of data.
-It also does psychological assessment and storage/retrieval, preparing the information so it is in a good state for GPT 4.5 (or soon to be GPT5).
+  Cirumus/ ModernBert Psychology focussed model (possibly obsolete due to technology improvements), 1 agentic local model (likely GPT-oss or Gemma3) using an adaptation of my [smolagents framework](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) to implement automation, transcription and anonomizing of data etc.
+  Additionaly it can do 'basic psychological assessment' and 'Graph-RAG' storage/retrieval, preparing the information to send for anonymous psychological profiling with GPT5 or a tuned local model (Llama 405B or equiv).

 ### Non-Local - Psychological Profiling:
-  GPT 4.5/5 - This does the main analysis and reports details of note, caution or concerns about the patient.
-Send back to the agent to record.
+  GPT 5 - Does the main analysis (see Psychology Frameworks), highlighting caution or concerns about the patient.
+Sends back to local agent to record.
 GPT is incredible at Psychology, OpenAI is doing fantastic work in that direction.

 ## Interface & Process:
-  The app can either be used from a simple website setup or mobile app (out of scope until tbc).
-The local model transcribes and only labels the text as 'Therapist 1' (Example number, but I use the reknowned 'Carl and Gloria / Sylvia therapist sessions for demo) and 'Client 345'.
-It transcribes the conversation (one of the aforementioned concepts I'm pivoting away from) and does the following actions:
+  The therapist dashboard includes results along with AI inference for retrieval of information and can be used via web or mobile app (out of scope until tbc).

+  Transcription: Dependant on scope, the local model can be used for transcription or summarisation, labelling the text as 'Therapist 1' (for example) and 'Client 345'.
+  Example _local_ model setup:

    1. Stores in Database.
-Tags the text (see architecture but examples are 'history', 'allergies', 'care requests' etc..)
+Tags the text ('Utterances', 'history', 'allergies', 'care requests' etc..)
-   2. Sends (anonomized) text + results (from the three models) and historical results to GPT.
+   2. Sends formatted results and historical results to or local 'Psychology trained' large model.
-   3. GPT Analyses using the three psychology frameworks (see 'Psychology Demonstration').
+   3. Large model analyses using the chosen psychology frameworks (see 'Psychology Demonstration').
-   4. Sends back analysis and tagged text to the local smolagent runner
+   4. Returns analysis and tagged text to the local smolagent runner
    5. Runner populates knowledge Graph and stores in RAG:

    - The High/Median/Low of 23 detected emotions in a knowledge graph.
-Each session has its own branch (within the patients node) so that the transitions over time can be matched via:
+Each session has its own branch (within the patients node) so patterns & transitions over time, can be matched via frameworks
-      - Cognitive Distortions and GPT feedback on Erikson's.
-- 6. Send data to dashboard, which staff can access from a web browser via a locally hosted server.
+- 6. Send data to dashboard
 - 7. The entire app boots from a persistent docker for info and AI security.
 May have Kubernetes for model rotation if that becomes required.

 - *Note*: If you've not heard of knowledge graphs, they are vector based (as are LLM's and RAG's) graphs which are incredibly fast for data retrieval (Google uses it for its search).
 Most note-taking tools use them to connect your notes, but my 'go-to' LogSeq gives you a tab to view your notes and their relations.
 See 'Psychology